 8.4 Existing Leachate Controls

 The landfill was designed as a natural attenuation Site and as such there are no existing leachate controls on Site.
+Progressive closure is used to reduce leachate generation on the Site.

 8.5 Proposed Leachate Management Strategy